friflo/Friflo.Json.Fliox/README.md

 *C# documentation in Hub Explorer*

-The C# documentation of `TodoDB` and other model classes can be utilized in the Hub Explorer.
+The C# documentation of `TodoClient` and other model classes can be utilized in the Hub Explorer.
 Therefor add the following xml snippet to the *.csproj.
 It will copy the *.xml files next to the *.dll files.
 The server read and add the documentation to schema definition.